 After much discussion and consideration, a decision was made to remove the three offices and reception area adjacent to the Pausch Bridge entrance, combine the space with the existing stub corridor, and form a new ~1000 n.s.f. commons area, primarily for use by students in CS classes and their TAs.
 The running name for this space is the "Citadel Teaching Commons."

-A complimentary decision was made to preserve the architecture of the main corridor and with it, the external footprint of the GHC 5208+5201 and GHC 5205 spaces.
+A complimentary decision was made to preserve the architecture of the main corridor and with it, the external footprint of the GHC 5208+5210 and GHC 5205 spaces.
 In so doing, it was decided that we'd resource the various use cases with a diverse portfolio of space, rather than by the creation of fewer, larger "Swiss Army" style clusters.
 Spring 2015 welcomes the Citadel Collaborative Clusters and the Citadel High-Performance Cluster.

 The Citadel Teaching Commons